 The highest density in Spain

-With more than 2.1 million inhabitants, the Canary Islands represent "only" 4.51% of the Spanish population, but at the same time, the Canary Islands occupy "only" 1.5% of the Spanish territory.
-And it is this limited space that is the first characteristic of the structuring of its population: an archipelago subject to a high density of just over 283 inhabitants per km², about three times higher than the national average.
-Most of the population is concentrated in the two islands with provincial capitals, Tenerife and Gran Canaria.
-These have always been the most populated, as they have benefited from inter-island immigration, from the smaller islands to the larger ones, and nowadays they account for more than 80% of the total population of the archipelago (almost 43% for Tenerife and 40% for Gran Canaria).
-In 2021 Tenerife had more than 972,000 inhabitants, Gran Canaria more than 853,000, Lanzarote more than 152,000, Fuerteventura more than 122,000, La Palma 86,800, La Gomera more than 22,000 and El Hierro more than 11,000.
-And that same year, the city of Las Palmas reached the largest number of inhabitants (over 378,000), followed by Santa Cruz de Tenerife (over 208,000).
-In terms of birth rate and population pyramid, things have changed a lot in recent decades.
-The strong population growth of the 1960s led in the 1980s to a rather young population pyramid, in which 50% of the population did not reach the age of 30.
-This situation is very different today.
-While 25 years ago the Canary Islands had the second highest fertility rate in Spain, the archipelago now has an average rate of 0.97 children per woman.
-This decline is explained, as in Spain, by the delay in the age of first child, the economic crisis and the lack of real family policies.
-Like the rest of Spain, the Canary Islands see a future marked by the aging of the population, especially in the westernmost islands: La Palma, La Gomera and El Hierro, also considered the poorest islands of the archipelago.
+With over 2.2 million inhabitants, the Canaries represent "only" 4.51% of the Spanish population, but at the same time, the Canary Islands occupy "only" 1.5% of Spanish territory.
+And it's this restricted space that is the primary characteristic of its population structure: an archipelago with a high population density of just over 292 inhabitants per km², around three times the national average.
+Most of the population is concentrated on the two islands with provincial capitals, Tenerife and Gran Canaria.
+These have always been the most densely populated, benefiting from inter-island immigration from the smaller to the larger islands, and now account for over 80% of the archipelago's total population (almost 43% for Tenerife and 40% for Gran Canaria).
+In 2023, Tenerife had over 944,000 inhabitants, Gran Canaria over 857,000, Lanzarote over 159,000, Fuerteventura over 124,000, La Palma 83,800, La Gomera over 22,000 and El Hierro over 11,600.
+In the same year, Las Palmas had the highest number of inhabitants (over 378,000), followed by Santa Cruz de Tenerife (over 209,000).
+The birth rate and population pyramid have changed considerably over the last few decades.
+The strong population growth of the 1960s led to a rather young age pyramid in the 1980s, with 50% of the population under the age of 30.
+Today, the situation is very different.
+Whereas 25 years ago the Canaries had the second-highest fertility rate in Spain, today the archipelago has an average rate of 0.8 children per woman.
+This decline is explained, as in Spain, by the later age at first childbirth, the economic crisis and the absence of real family policies.
+Like the rest of Spain, the Canaries see a future marked by an aging population, particularly on the westernmost islands: La Palma, La Gomera and El Hierro, also considered the poorest islands of the archipelago.

 Emigration and immigration